ionic-team/ionic-site/docs/v2/api/home/ubuntu/ionic/ionic/components/infinite-scroll/InfiniteScroll/index.md

       }

       console.log(&#39;Async operation has ended&#39;);
-      infiniteScroll.endLoading();
+      infiniteScroll.complete();
     }, 500);
   }

 }
 </code></pre>
 <h2 id="infinite-scroll-content">Infinite Scroll Content</h2>
-<p>By default, Ionic provides the infinite scroll spinner that looks
+<p>By default, Ionic uses the infinite scroll spinner that looks
 best for the platform the user is on.
-However, you can change the default spinner, along with adding text by adding properties to the child <code>ion-infinite-content</code> component.</p>
+However, you can change the default spinner or add text by adding properties to the
+<code>ion-infinite-scroll-content</code> component.</p>
 <pre><code class="lang-html">&lt;ion-content&gt;

-  &lt;ion-infinite (infinite)=&quot;doInfinite($event)&quot;&gt;
+  &lt;ion-infinite-scroll (infinite)=&quot;doInfinite($event)&quot;&gt;
-    &lt;ion-infinite-content
+    &lt;ion-infinite-scroll-content
       loadingSpinner=&quot;bubbles&quot;
       loadingText=&quot;Loading more data...&quot;&gt;
-    &lt;/ion-infinite-content&gt;
-  &lt;/ion-infinite&gt;
+    &lt;/ion-infinite-scroll-content&gt;
+  &lt;/ion-infinite-scroll&gt;

 &lt;/ion-content&gt;
 </code></pre>
 <h2 id="further-customizing-infinite-scroll-content">Further Customizing Infinite Scroll Content</h2>
-<p>The <code>ion-infinite</code> component holds the infinite scroll logic, and it
+<p>The <code>ion-infinite-scroll</code> component holds the infinite scroll logic.
-requires a child infinite scroll content component for its display.
+It requires a child component in order to display the content.
-The <code>ion-infinite-content</code> component is Ionic&#39;s default that shows the actual display of the infinite scroll and changes its look depending on the infinite scroll&#39;s state.
-With this separation, it also allows developers to create their own infinite scroll content components.
+Ionic uses <code>ion-infinite-scroll-content</code> by default.
+This component displays the infinite scroll and changes the look depending on the infinite scroll&#39;s state.
+Separating these components allows developers to create their own infinite scroll content components.
-Ideas include having some cool SVG or CSS animations that are customized to your app and animates to your liking.</p>
+You could replace our default content with custom SVG or CSS animations.</p>